-Most swinger websites ask for your city and state when building your online profile.
+Most swinger websites ask for your city and state when building your online swinger profile.
 This is to help you connect with nearby swingers.
 Some towns are very small, which might make it too easy for people to trace your swinger profile back to your real-world life.
 You can pick a nearby town to help safeguard your privacy.